FAQs for prospective undergraduates

 No. We seek to attract the strongest students, regardless of their background or nationality, and all applicants compete on the basis of academic achievement and potential.
-In recent years, 25-30% of our offers have gone to applicants from continental Europe and overseas.
+In recent years, just over 30% of our offers have gone to applicants from continental Europe and overseas.
 See the International students page.

 How old do I need to be?

 Most of our students are at least 18 years old when they begin their first term of study at King's.
 We usually ask candidates who would at that stage be younger than 18 to apply for deferred entry.
 We are always happy to discuss plans for a gap year with potential students.
 Applicants who would be 21 or over when they start the course need to apply as a mature student.

 Can I apply if I am already a student at another University, or have completed a first degree?

 We usually do not accept applicants who are currently studying for an undergraduate degree at another UK university.
 Students who already hold an undergraduate degree can either apply to study for a Cambridge B.A. as an affiliated student (in a year less than regular undergraduates) or consider applying for a postgraduate degree.